 Pre-tax income for the Specialty Commercial Segment of \$25.9 million for the year ended December 31, 2012 was \$11.6 million higher than the \$14.3 million reported for the same period in 2011.
-The increase in pre-tax income was primarily due to the increased revenue discussed above partially offset by higher loss and LAE expenses of \$16.7 million, higher operating expenses of \$7.6 million and \$0.3 million in expense related to the acquisition of the non-controlling interest in our Excess & Umbrella business unit during the third quarter of 2012.
-Our E&S Commercial business unit reported a \$12.6 million increase in loss and LAE due primarily to increased premium volume partially offset by lower accident year loss trends, our Excess & Umbrella business unit reported a \$0.8 million increase in loss and LAE due to increased premium production, our General Aviation business unit reported a \$1.7 million increase in loss and LAE primarily due to increased current accident year loss trends and our space risk program reported a \$1.6 million increase in loss and LAE due primarily to increased current accident year loss trends.
+The increase in pre-tax income was primarily due to the increased revenue discussed above partially offset by higher loss and LAE expenses of \$16.7 million, higher operating expenses of \$7.6 million and \$0.3 million in expense related to the acquisition of the non-controlling interest in our Hallmark Select business unit during the third quarter of 2012.
+Our E&S Commercial business unit reported a \$11.8 million increase in loss and LAE due primarily to increased premium volume partially offset by lower accident year loss trends.
+Our Hallmark Select business reported a \$4.9 million increase in loss and LAE which consisted of (a) a \$0.8 million increase in loss and LAE due to increased premium production in our commercial umbrella and excess liability line of business, (b) a \$1.7 million increase in loss and LAE primarily due to increased current accident year loss trends in our general aviation line of business, (c) a \$1.6 million increase in loss and LAE in our satellite insurance business due primarily to increased current accident year loss trends and (d) a \$0.8 million increase in loss and LAE in our medical professional liability insurance products.
 The increased operating expenses during 2012 were primarily the result of increased production related expenses of \$6.6 million, higher salary and related expense of \$1.1 million and higher other operating expenses of \$0.2 million, partially offset by lower professional service fees of \$0.3 million.